Difference Between Purchasing and Procurement

 |Procurement is matched the organization’s needs by making strategic sourcing.||Purchasing relates to buying goods and services with a little strategy.|

 |Procurement needs a lot of strategy before finalizing the procurement deal.||The objective of purchasing is to buy materials with the exact need.
 Best quality and deliver the material to the destination within a specific period of time.|

 |Procurement is more than just managing to spend through a structured process.||Purchasing is a normal transaction when a company pays for goods and services.|

-Purchase and procurement are an integral part to run the business and the process of procurement is often part of a company strategy because the ability to purchase certain materials will determine if the operator will continue.
-A business procurement will not be able to survive if its price procurement is more than the profit it makes on selling the actual product and purchasing cost may have a direct impact on profit.
-Nowadays the internet and e-commerce Are drastically changing the way of purchasing is done.
+Both processes are an integral part of running the business, and the process of procurement is often part of a company strategy because the ability to purchase certain materials will determine if the operator will continue.
+A business procurement will not be able to survive if its price procurement is more than the profit it makes on selling the actual product, and purchasing cost may have a direct impact on profit.
+Nowadays, the internet and e-commerce Are drastically changing the way of purchasing is done.